Lopinavir and ritonavir (Oral)

 Pharmacologic Class: Protease Inhibitor

-Uses For lopinavir and ritonavir
+Uses for lopinavir and ritonavir

-Lopinavir and ritonavir combination is used in the treatment of the infection caused by the human immunodeficiency virus (HIV).
+Lopinavir and ritonavir combination is used with other medicines in the treatment of the infection caused by the human immunodeficiency virus (HIV).
 HIV is the virus responsible for acquired immune deficiency syndrome (AIDS).
 It is used to slow the progression of disease in patients infected with HIV who have advanced symptoms, early symptoms, or no symptoms at all.

 Lopinavir and ritonavir combination will not cure or prevent HIV infection or AIDS.
 It helps keep HIV from reproducing and appears to slow down the destruction of the immune system.
 This may help delay the development of problems usually related to AIDS or HIV disease.
 Lopinavir and ritonavir combination will not keep you from spreading HIV to other people.
 People who receive lopinavir and ritonavir may continue to have other problems usually related to AIDS or HIV disease.

-lopinavir and ritonavir is available only with your doctor's prescription.
+Lopinavir and ritonavir is available only with your doctor's prescription.

-Before Using lopinavir and ritonavir
+Before using lopinavir and ritonavir

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For lopinavir and ritonavir, the following should be considered: